Senta Geißler

-Biography
+Youth and training

 Maria Zentia "Senta" Geißler was born in Heidelberg where her father held a senior position with the Schroedl Brewery.
 She had a brother who died when only a few months old, with the result that she benefitted from all the very considerable parental and family support that might otherwise have been devoted to (or at least shared with) her brother.
 Sources assert that this is why she was able to receive specialist education for an artist's career.
 Her great uncle, Wilhelm Nagel (1866-1945), who taught art both at the Academy of Fine Arts in Karlsruhe and at the Großherzogliche Malerinnenschule (royal arts academy), was able to bring her closer to the world of painting on the painting expeditions into the surrounding countryside that they undertook together.
 They painted landscapes.

 Very little is known of Geißler's school years.
 A biographer speculates persuasively that having decided, during those painting trips with her great-uncle through the nearby Odenwald, that she wanted to make art her career, she left school when she was seventeen without ever completing the curriculum.
 The larger challenge, but one in which she was supported by Wilhelm Nagel, probably involved persuading her parents that her talent was sufficient to support her ambition, not withstanding the additional hurdles presented by her being a woman.
 That meant it was out of the question for her to enroll at the Academy of Fine Arts, so she enrolled, instead, at the Großherzogliche Malerinnenschule.
 The aftermath of World War I brought widespread hunger and hardship, along with an outburst of revolutionary activity on the streets of ports and cities, as the soldiers returned defeated and unemployed from the battlefront.
 Revolution also brought progress, however.
 In 1919 the Karlsruhe Academy of Fine Arts was renamed and relaunched.
 For the first time, women were to be admitted, and Senta Geißler switched to the academy, joining a course in drawing for the winter term of 1919/1920.
 The focus of the next year was on art-teaching (Vorbildungskurs), and in 1921/22 she took part on a specialist course for painters under the direction of Friedrich Fehr.
 The year after that she stayed on at the academy and was for a period a special student (Meisterschulerin) of Albert Haueisen (1872-1954) whom she greatly impressed, and with whom she remained in contact long after the conclusion of her formal education.
 It was Haueisen who gave her insights into the power of colours, sharpened her visual perception and awoke her creative enthusiasm for presenting landscapes and nature.
 In 1925 Senta Geißler returned to Heidelberg and set up her own studio at her parents' house.